 PhytoHub is the first online database to inventory all phytochemicals present in foods commonly ingested with human diets.
 It compiles data scattered in more than 20 databases as well as data manually extracted by experts from the literature, or experimentally obtained in collaborative platforms.

 It has been designed for use in nutritional metabolomics and in the field of the health effects of plant foods and their phytochemicals.
 Users can browse PhytoHub or make simple queries by food source, phytochemical name, molecular formula, monoisotopic mass, or MS/MS fragments, as well as more advanced queries.
-PhytoHub can for example list all the phytochemical precursors & metabolites matching with a monoisotopic mass found in a metabolomic profile, or list all the phytochemical metabolites expected in biological fluids after consumption of a given food.
+PhytoHub can for example list all the food phytochemicals (precursors) & metabolites matching with a monoisotopic mass found in a metabolomic profile, or list all the phytochemical metabolites expected in biological fluids after consumption of a given food.

-- Claudine Manach (INRA, Human Nutrition Unit, Clermont-Ferrand, France) is coordinating the project.
+- Claudine Manach (INRAE, Human Nutrition Unit, Clermont-Ferrand, France) is coordinating the project.

-- Franck Giacomoni (INRA, Metabolism Exploration Platform Clermont-Ferrand, France) is leading the bioinformatic developments.
+- Franck Giacomoni (INRAE, Metabolism Exploration Platform Clermont-Ferrand, France) is leading the bioinformatic developments.

-- Craig Knox (In Siliflo, Inc., Edmonton, Canada) is leading the development of the public pages of PhytoHub and the web interface for updates by curators
+- Craig Knox (In Siliflo, Inc., Edmonton, Canada, now DrugBank) led the development of the public pages of PhytoHub and the web interface for updates by curators

 - Joe Rothwell (INRA Post-doctoral fellow), Yoann Fillâtre (INRA Post-doctoral fellow), Franck Giacomoni and Claudine Manach defined the specifications for the database and developed the PhytoHub structure.